nanda-rani/SAFE/README.md

 # SAFE (Security-Aware Framework for Artifact Evaluation)

-A system for contextual security auditing of research artifacts.
-This tool takes noisy outputs from static analysis scanners (like Semgrep and Trivy) and uses a repository-aware Large Language Model (LLM) agent to determine the real-world exploitability or context of the finding.
+SAFE is a system for contextual security auditing of research artifacts.
+It takes outputs from static analysis tools (e.g., Semgrep, Trivy) and uses a repository-aware LLM agent to determine whether a finding is truly exploitable in real-world usage.

-The Auditor relies on a ReAct (Reason/Act) agent powered by LangGraph.
-It is equipped with explicit filesystem tools allowing it to recursively inspect the source code, trace dependency trees, identify active entrypoints, and assess context.
+The system uses a ReAct-style agent powered by LangGraph, equipped with filesystem tools to inspect code, trace dependencies, and reason about execution context.

 ## Repository Structure
 ```bash